extraction

 | + | Please note that these tutorials presume a basic, general understanding of how to work with a computer.
 It demands that you are comfortable with the Windows file system, understand file paths and are capable of performing basic PC procedures like installing and running applications, | ||

-| - | ====== Video Game Files ====== | + | ===== Step 1: Basics |
+| + | ===== Step 1: Basics ===== | ||

 | + | I have compiled the most important ones here: | ||

-| - | ===== Plain Files ===== | + | * [[Extraction Basics]]\\ |
+| - | ====== Video Game Files ====== | + | * [[Extraction Basics]]\\ |

-| - | Some games store their assets plainly, ie. their textures, sounds and many other things are just literal picture and sound files.
-In this case, " | + | This page includes only the strictly necessary information related |
+| - | Video games store their assets in bits and bytes on a computer' | + | This page includes only the strictly necessary information related |

-| - | ===== Video Game Engines | + | ===== Step 2: Identify |
+| - | ===== Plain Files ===== | + | ===== Step 2: Identify Game Files ===== |

-| - | ===== Engine and Middleware Files ===== | + | Games on Android, for example, |
+| - | ===== Video Game Engines ===== | + | Games on Android, for example, come packaged as '' |

-| - | The same applies | + | - Unreal games, for example, tend to place their files into the '' |
+| - | ===== Engine and Middleware Files ===== | + | - Unreal games, for example, |

-| + | - Unity games often have their files in the '' | ||
+| - | Video game engines and plugins tend to use their own, custom file formats | + | - Unity games often have their files in the '' |

-| + | - In some cases, the game might store middleware files //outside// of the game engine' | ||
+| + | - In some cases, the game might store middleware files // | ||

 | - | ===== Container Files ===== | + | ===== Step 3: Select Approach |